-What Is WAN Bonding?
+What is WAN Bonding?

-Combine multiple internet connections into one fast, reliable link.
+Combine multiple Internet connections into

 Understanding WAN Bonding